 Kilclooney Dolmen is not well marked.
 To reach it we parked at in a church parking lot and then headed around the church to the left.
 My directions indicated that we would walk between the church and a farmhouse.
 We saw what looked to be a lightly used path through the grass that took us to a new house, and freshly painted gate.
 For all practical purposes, it appeared we’d have to walk through this homeowner’s yard to get to the dolmen.
 We could see a warning sign on the other side of the yard and presumed perhaps that was a no trespass sign.

-We walked up the road a short distance and while I kept thinking, “There must be a way to get to that dolmen!”
+We walked up the road a short distance and then I thought there must be a way to get to that dolmen.
 Paula had even mentioned it to us.
 We headed back in the direction of the church as we observed a group of hikers coming through the afore mentioned yard toward us.
 We asked if they’d been to the dolmen and they were excited to say they had.
 Turns out the sign was not a “keep out” sign but just a claim of no responsibility if anyone on the land were injured.
 We had to go through several gates and over two stiles.
 Cool!
 Once the dolmen came into view we had to deal with The Dolmen Guards.
 They were not very ferocious and the only delays were caused by my picture taking.

 The Kilclooney Dolmen dates to between 4,000 – 3,000 B.C. and is just beautiful.
 You can walk all around it without obstruction.
 Nearby is a collapsed Dolmen.
 It is amazing to me how this large capstone balances so delicately on the portal stones.
 There is a backstone on which the cap stone rests with a smaller chocking stone above it.
 It is speculated that this chocking stone was put in place to adjust the angel of the capstone.
 We felt like real adventurers making our way to that site.